KosinskiLab/AlphaPulldown/example_1_for_pip_user.md

 module load HH-suite/3.3.0-gompic-2020b
 ```

+Check if you have downloaded necessary parameters and databases(e.g. BFD, MGnify etc.) as instructed in [AlphFold's documentation](https://github.com/deepmind/alphafold).

 # Example1
 # Aim: Find proteins involving human translation pathway that might also interact with eIF4G3 or eIF4G2
 ## 1st step: compute multiple sequence alignment (MSA) and template features (run on CPUs)